bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???
 KB Start

-Major part of our exploration is to identify some of the opportunities in libraries.
+A major part of our initial exploration in this area was to identify some of the opportunities in libraries.

 We've found three major categories.